awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 }
 ```

-## IAM roles for AWS Single Sign\-On<a name="iam-roles-aws-sso"></a>
+## IAM roles for AWS IAM Identity Center \(successor to AWS Single Sign\-On\)<a name="iam-roles-aws-sso"></a>

-When you use the [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) object to fetch access levels of groups and users from an AWS Single Sign\-On identity source, you need to supply a role that has permission to access AWS SSO\.
+When you use the [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) object to fetch access levels of groups and users from an AWS IAM Identity Center \(successor to AWS Single Sign\-On\) identity source, you need to supply a role that has permission to access IAM Identity Center\.

-A required role policy to allow Amazon Kendra to access AWS SSO\.
+A required role policy to allow Amazon Kendra to access IAM Identity Center\.

 ```
 {